 To toast walnuts, pecans, pistachios, macadamias, and other nuts, follow the same procedure as for toasting almonds: spread them in a single layer on a baking pan.
-Bake at 325 degrees until they are light brown and fragrant, about 5-10 minutes, depending on the amount of nuts.
+Bake at 325 F until they are light brown and fragrant, about 5 to 10 minutes, depending on the number of nuts.
 Check the nuts frequently and stir them to ensure even toasting.
 Always cool your nuts before chopping them.
 Nuts have a great deal of oil that has been brought to the surface by the heat, and the oil must be allowed to be reabsorbed, or the nuts could turn greasy during chopping.

 How to Chop Nuts

 For many nut candies, the recipe requires that the nuts be chopped.
 Depending on how finely the nuts should be chopped, this task can be done by hand or with a food processor.
 If a recipe calls for “finely chopped” or “finely ground nuts,” it is easiest to use a food processor.
 Place a small number of nuts in the processor, and pulse quickly several times.
 Nuts have a great deal of oil, so it is easy to over-process nuts and end up with nut butter if you are not carefully monitoring them.
 Do the nuts in small batches to ensure even chopping.